sinclairzx81/typebox/design/website/docs/schema/overview.md

 ## Overview

-TypeBox includes a high performance validation compiler for JSON Schema.
-The compiler supports both TypeBox and native JSON Schema schematics, and will convert them into optimized runtime validation routines.
-The compiler is designed to be a lightweight 2020-12 spec compliant alternative to Ajv for high-throughput applications.
+TypeBox includes a JSON Schema compiler designed for high-performance JIT validation.
+It also provides automatic fallback to dynamic interpreted checking for JIT restrictive environments such as Cloudflare Workers.
+The compiler is designed to be a lightweight, spec compliant alternative to Ajv for high-throughput applications based on the JSON Schema standard.

 ### Example